 Our itinerary takes you through some must-do activities in Tokyo, an electric city packed with hidden gems.
 After rigorous exploring in the capital, you head for a relaxing nature retreat in the volcanic hot springs of Hakone.
 Next, you'll visit Osaka, an underrated city with a thriving street food scene and some eccentric neighbourhoods.
 Your last stop is the breathtaking Naoshima Island.
 It is an island dedicated to art where you will see contemporary art exhibitions that will blow your mind.

-Japan Two Week Itinerary
+Overview: Japan 2 Week Itinerary

 Days 1-6: Tokyo